AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-schema-architect.md

 * **Core:** fields that apply broadly across channels and teams
 * **Extensions:** channel- or domain-specific field groups that apply only where needed (web interaction, commerce, mobile lifecycle, server-side specifics)

-This pattern supports a single organizational schema strategy without forcing every team to populate fields that do not apply to their channel.
+This pattern supports a single organizational schema strategy without forcing teams to populate unnecessary fields.

 ## Prefer standard field groups where they fit